SiChiTong/ObjectDetection/README.md

 ObjectDetection
 ===============

 This repository hosts most of the code from OpenCV tutorials that was used for object detection used for group project of RBE 549 - Computer Vision.
-Actual stuff is at https://github.com/ninja777/moped, I'll delete this repository some day :P
+Actual stuff is in a private repo at https://github.com/ninja777/moped.
+Drop me an email if you need access to MOPED code

 Setup
 -----